achtnullzwei/Doorman/docs/en/guide/firmware/nuki-bridge-addon.md

 After a successful pairing, the status LED will remain steadily on for 3 seconds.

 ## Unpair your Nuki Smart Lock
-You can unpair your device using either the `Nuki Unpair Device` button in Home Assistant / ESPHome Webinterface or the physical `FLASH`- or `PRG`-button on the Doorman-S3 PCB.
+You can unpair your smart lock either by using the `Nuki Unpair Device` button in the Home Assistant or Doorman web interface, or by pressing the physical `FLASH` or `PRG` button on the Doorman-S3 PCB.

 ::: info Physical Button
 If your Smart Lock is already paired with Doorman, press the `FLASH`- or `PRG`-button on the Doorman-S3 PCB for 5 seconds until the RGB status LED starts flashing purple.
 Your Smart Lock will then be unpaired.
 Note that the pairing mode will time out after 30 seconds.